-Chart 5-1.
-Most Medicare beneficiaries are in managed care plans or are assigned to accountable care organizations, 2022
+Chart 5-1 Most Medicare beneficiaries are in managed care plans or are assigned to accountable care organizations, 2023

 - Note: ACO (accountable care organization), FFS (fee-for-service), MSSP (Medicare Shared Savings Program).
-This chart includes only beneficiaries enrolled in both Part A and Part B in January 2022.
+This chart includes only beneficiaries enrolled in both Part A and Part B in January 2023.
 Both Part A and Part B coverage is necessary for either Medicare Advantage enrollment or ACO assignment.
 In general, Medicare managed care plans include Medicare Advantage plans as well as cost-reimbursed plans and Medicare-Medicaid demonstration plans.
-Other ACOs and ACO-like models include the Global and Professional Direct Contracting (GPDC) Model, the Maryland Total Cost of Care (TCOC) Model, and the Vermont All-Payer ACO.
+"Other ACOs and ACO-like models" include the ACO Realizing Equity, Access and Community Health (REACH) Model, the Maryland Total Cost of Care (TCOC) Model, and the Vermont All-Payer ACO.
 In the Maryland TCOC Model, all FFS beneficiaries are assigned to a hospital, and each hospital is responsible for all Part A and Part B spending for all Medicare beneficiaries in its market.
-This system creates ACO-like incentives for the hospital and qualifies physicians affiliated with those hospitals for the Medicare Access and CHIP Reauthorization Act (MACRA) bonus payments for participation in eligible alternative payment models. - Source: CMS January 2022 enrollment data, CMS Shared Savings Program January 2022 Fast Facts, CMS GPDC 2021 summary performance and 2022 GPDC participant list, CMS ACO Next Generation 2020 performance data for Next Generation ACOs entering GPDC in 2022, and State of Vermont Green Mountain Care Board 2021 alignment report. - Among the 58.6 million Medicare beneficiaries with both Part A and Part B coverage in 2022, approximately three-fourths (72 percent) are in Medicare managed care (Medicare Advantage or other private plans) or ACO models. - The Medicare Shared Savings Program-a permanent ACO model established through the Affordable Care Act of 2010-accounts for most of the beneficiaries assigned to ACO or ACO-like payment models. - Only 28 percent of Medicare beneficiaries with both Part A and Part B coverage are now in traditional FFS Medicare-a share that has declined in recent years. - Even among the share of beneficiaries in traditional FFS, some beneficiaries may be assigned to other alternative payments models such as the Bundled Payments for Care Improvement Advanced Model or the Primary Care First Model.
+This system creates ACO-like incentives for the hospital and qualifies physicians affiliated with those hospitals for the Medicare Access and CHIP Reauthorization Act (MACRA) bonus payments for participation in eligible alternative payment models. - Source: CMS January 2023 enrollment data, CMS Shared Savings Program January 2023 Fast Facts, CMS ACO REACH 2023 Fast Facts, and State of Vermont Green Mountain Care Board 2023 total cost of care annual report.

+Among the 59.8 million Medicare beneficiaries with both Part A and Part B coverage in 2023, approximately three-fourths (76 percent) are in Medicare managed care (Medicare Advantage or other private plans) or ACO models.

+The Medicare Shared Savings Program-a permanent ACO model established through the Affordable Care Act of 2010-accounts for most of the beneficiaries assigned to ACO or ACO-like payment models.

+Only 24 percent of Medicare beneficiaries with both Part A and Part B coverage are now in traditional FFS Medicare-a share that has declined in recent years.

+Even among the share of beneficiaries in traditional FFS, some beneficiaries may be assigned to other alternative payments models such as the Bundled Payments for Care Improvement Advanced Model or the Primary Care First Model.

-Chart 5-2.
-The number of beneficiaries assigned to MSSP ACOs grew rapidly through 2018 and then leveled off
+Chart 5-2 The number of beneficiaries assigned to MSSP ACOs grew rapidly through 2018 and then leveled off